Engineering Undeclared (ENGRUD) students request placement in an engineering major at the end of their first year.

 For most engineering majors you will continue working on foundational enrollment requirements through much of your second year.
 You will start the junior level, major-restricted courses in spring of your second year or fall of your third year.
 The major that you are placed into will ensure you have access to any major-restricted coursework needed to keep you on a four-year graduation timeline.

 Degree requirements encapsulate all the courses you are required take in order to complete a degree program.
 Enrollment requirements are a sub-set of the major’s degree requirements.
 Enrollment requirements are generally second-year courses that are prerequisites for a major’s upper-division (300 and 400 level) courses.
 Once you complete your placement requirements, you should focus on completing these courses to ensure you remain on a four-year graduation timeline.
-The enrollment requirements for each major are noted via the shaded (all of the combined light and dark purple) squares on this chart.
+The enrollment requirements for each major are noted via the shaded squares on this chart.

 If your petition to request placement is approved and you are placed into a major, it will be important to work closely with the advisers in your major to ensure that you stay in, or return to, good academic standing within your department.

 If you are missing one or more placement requirements and are placed into a major, it will be on a conditional basis.
 You will maintain your ENGRUD major status until you complete all of the missing requirements for the major you are placed into.
-Your placement (change of major) will be dependent upon successful completion of all of the missing requirements.
+Your placement (change of major) will be dependent upon successful completion of all of the missing requirements by the end of the following spring quarter.

 If you do not complete the missing placement requirement(s) by the end of the spring quarter of your second year at the UW, you will be transitioned to pre-major status.